beginners-machine-learning-london/intro-live-data-feed/README.md

 3. Parsing JSON semi-structured messages into a tabular structure

 **PROJECTS**
+1. Creating a fully featured pub-sub command line application that works with any Network Rail data feed
+2. Saving pub-sub messages on a computer that has limited memory
+3. Saving pub-sub messages in an organised format
-1. Listen to another network rail data feed, and save the messages received in CSV format after parsing them into tables
+4. Writing algorithms to parsing and save messages from different Network Rail data feeds in tabular format

 ## YOUTUBE TUTORIAL